Trainers

 James Fanshawe

-James Fanshawe has been operating at the highest level for four decades from his beautiful and historic yard, which was built by Fred Archer.
+James Fanshawe has been operating at the highest level for four decades from his beautiful and historic yard, which was built by legendary jockey Fred Archer.
 James has uniquely trained two Champion Hurdle winners as well as any number of Group 1 Flat winners, with the likes of The Tin Man, Speedy Boarding, Society Rock, Deacon Blues and Audarya, and Elite Racing Club's top-class homebreds Soviet Song and Ribbons.
-James has a particularly good record with fillies, on account of the fact that he has trained for some of the leading owner/breeders.
+James has a particularly good record with fillies, on account of the fact that he has trained for some of the leading owners/breeders.

 • Furnace Mill Stud